Tafara-N/alx-low_level_programming/printf/README.md

 - GitHub repository: `printf`

-6. How is the world ruled and led to war?
+### 6. How is the world ruled and led to war?
 Diplomats lie to journalists and believe these lies when they see them in print

-#advanced
-Score: 0.0% (Checks completed: 100.0%)
-Handle the following conversion specifier: p.
+Handle the following conversion specifier: `p`.

-You don’t have to handle the flag characters
+- You don’t have to handle the flag characters
-You don’t have to handle field width
+- You don’t have to handle field width
-You don’t have to handle precision
+- You don’t have to handle precision
-You don’t have to handle the length modifiers **Repo:**
+- You don’t have to handle the length modifiers

+**Repo:**
 - GitHub repository: `printf`

 ### 7. The big print gives and the small print takes away